-Reflections on the Uses and Abuses of the Media by Fiza Fatima Asar
+Reflections on the uses and abuses of the media

 The role of the media has long been under discussion, usually from two perspectives, one emphasizing how it might serve to improve society and the other discussing the ways the media have been manipulated by governments and elites in their own interests.
 It is unfortunate that the socially positive role of the media is often superseded by the larger interests of a national elite, the manipulative role emerging as the more dominant.